Dartpixel/Jo-Paji-s-Kitchen/README.md

     View Jo Paji's Kitchen online website here - https://dartpixel.github.io/Jo-Paji-s-Kitchen/

         Enjoy the taste !!
-For any issue, plz pull the issue
+For any issue, plz pull the issue in issue section.